Study and Practice Options at Red Cedar Zen Community

 Welcome to Red Cedar Zen.
 Now that you’ve been coming a while you might be curious about what’s next.
 Here are a few options.
 As you read this document please remember that the intention of this practice is to support our lives as we engage a complex world with an often challenging mind.
 We hope your practice at Red Cedar supports your growth in peacefulness, resilience, and understanding and we encourage you to discover what works best for you.

-Please read on for the following suggestions: just sit, go to retreats and take classes, help out and learn with volunteer practice positions, knowing who the senior students and teachers are, go to dokusan and practice discussion, take up mentorship, consider taking Jukai at some point, and entering into formal teacher-student relationships.
+Please read on for the following suggestions: just sit, go to retreats and take classes, help out and learn with volunteer practice positions, know who the practice leaders and teachers are, go to dokusan and practice discussion, take up mentorship, consider taking Jukai at some point, and entering into formal teacher-student relationships.

 Simply coming to Red Cedar regularly to sit down in silence with the other sangha members is a powerful and complete option.
 In our school of practice we have a deep trust that simply making space in the structured and supported way the zendo provides supports the natural opening of the heart and clarifying of the mind.
 Over time you will naturally learn and start to embody the Zen Forms as well.
 Either way, it is enough to just sit.